hazardous-sun/hazardous-sun/README.md

 - I like building things that are practical, reliable, and not too mysterious to understand later
 - Most of my projects live somewhere between scripts, small services, and tools that remove repetitive work
-- I have been getting more into software architecture and how code maps to real world domains
+- I have been learning more about software architecture and how code maps to real world domains

 ---